 One Day Changes Exhibition

-Don't miss the chance to see a unique collection of documentary photographs taken in Iraq by photojournalists Ako Ismail and Shahor Omar which explore how in one day something so dramatic and life-changing can force people, including children, who were leading normal lives, to suddenly become refugees fleeing their homes, and become survivors looking for a safe place.
+One Day Changes was a joint exhibition by Skimstone Arts' Associate Artists and photojournalists Ako Ismail from Kurdistan Region of Iraq and Shahor Omar from Kirkuk, Iraq who now live in the North East of England with lived refugee experience.
+The exhibition shows how in one day something so dramatic and life-changing forces people, including children, who were leading normal lives, suddenly to become refugees fleeing their homes, and as survivors look for a safe place.

 "This is such a powerful and moving exhibition - like a testimony of grief and life.
 And I can't evade our/my responsibilities for what has happened in this region over decades and more.
 So important that we welcome refugees and asylum seekers - as well as the other actions we can take.
 Many thanks to Skimstone Arts, Ako and Shahor."